National Park Slovak Karst

 • the smallest nature reserve is Pod Fabiankou with an area of 1.22 ha and the largest reserve is Brzotínske skaly with an area of 433.78 ha.

 On the territory of the Slovak Karst National Park there are 10 national nature reserves, 6 nature reserves and 17 national nature monuments (mainly caves).

 It is known for its plateaus separated by deep valleys, rich underground and surface karst phenomena and varied fauna.

 The varied natural conditions of the Slovak Karst influence the development and distribution of animals.
 The mix of mountain, forest-steppe and steppe species can be observed.

 Some of the species are endemic (the endemites of the Slovak Karst are Pseudocarpus and Rumenica turnianska).

 The beautiful environment of the Slovak Karst can be used by tourists all year round.
 The region has a rich network of marked hiking trails, ranging from unpretentious several-hour to multi-day crossings.
 Another option is cycling, for less demanding are available routes on asphalt roads, for more demanding mountain routes.
 In winter you can discover the surrounding beauty of cross-country skiing.

-Due to the high level of nature protection (mainly protected animals), climbing activities in the Slovak Karst National Park are limited in time from 1.8. to 31.1. in some locations.
-The main center of mountaineering in the Slovak Karst NP is Zádielska tiesňava NNR
+Due to the high level of nature protection (mainly protected animals), climbing activities in the National Park are limited in time from 1.8. to 31.1. in some locations.
+The main center of mountaineering in this park is Zádielska tiesňava NNR